nathants/s4/readme.md

     process data.

     - map a bash cmd 1:1 over every key in indir putting result in outdir.
-    - no network usage.
     - cmd receives data via stdin and returns data via stdout.
     - every key in indir will create a key with the same name in outdir.
     - indir will be listed recursively to find keys to map.
-    - only keys on exact servers can be mapped since mapped inputs and outputs need to be on the same server.
+    - only keys with a numeric prefix can be mapped since outputs need to be on the same server.
-    - you want your key names to be monotonic integers, which round robins their server placement.
+    - key names should be monotonic integers, which distributes their server placement.
-    - server placement is based on either the full key path or a numeric key name prefix:
+    - server placement is based on either path hash or a numeric prefix:
       - hash full key path: s4://bucket/dir/name.txt
-      - use numeric key prefix: s4://bucket/dir/000_name.txt
+      - use numeric prefix: s4://bucket/dir/000_name.txt
-      - use numeric key prefix: s4://bucket/dir/000
+      - use numeric prefix: s4://bucket/dir/000

 positional arguments: